The United States is in a great position are far as employment is concerned right now.

 There are many lenders who will not, under any circumstances, lend money to those who do not have steady jobs.

 However, there are also plenty of lenders out there who are more than willing to extend loans to unemployed people and others who might be working their way through dire situations.
+If you have a credit score that was hit in the past due to some late bills, for example, you can focus on bad credit loans providers, as they will be most likely to provide you a loan.

 You should sit down and put together a list of lenders that you find that extend loan offers to unemployed people.
 You should also research these lenders to see what you can find out about them.
+One key piece of information is your credit score, and the credit score the lenders are willing to lend to.
+As this is a key factor, you may want to check with a free service like Credit Sesame to see what your credit score is.

 The internet has made it possible to check out online reviews for just about any business.
 You can do just that with lenders and generate a list of companies that have received favorable reviews from those who have worked with them in the past.